gnolang/gno/docs/concepts/testnets.md

 they are meant to be used.
 For testnet configuration, visit the [reference section](../reference/network-config.md).

-Gno.land testnets are categorized by 4 main points:
+gno.land testnets are categorized by 4 main points:
 - **Persistence of state**
   - Is the state and transaction history persisted?
 - **Timeliness of code**